ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 - [Install the Terraform CLI and the IBM Cloud Provider plug-in](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli#tf_installation){: external}.
 - Make sure you have an [IBM Cloud API key](/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.

 Use Terraform to manage your infrastructure through the [`ibm_database` Resource for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external} supports provisioning {{site.data.keyword.databases-for}} deployments.
+Alternatively, you can use Terraform IBM Modules to manage your infrastructure through [Terraform IBM Modules for {{site.data.keyword.databases-for-mongodb}}](https://registry.terraform.io/modules/terraform-ibm-modules/icd-mongodb/ibm/latest){: external}.

 Select the [hosting model](/docs/databases-for-mongodb?topic=databases-for-mongodb-hosting-models&interface=terraform) you want your database to be provisioned on.
 You can change this later.